-When is the best time to start playing sports?
+When is the right age to start playing sports?
 Have you ever wondered?
 Then we have a solution for you!

 When it comes to sports, there is no right or wrong age to start playing, unless you want to take it up professionally or competitively.
 If you aspire to be the next Sachin Tendulkar or PV Sindhu, then the earlier you start the better.